-Being comfortable in your body is essential to living a happy life.
-This doesn’t mean you have to lose weight but it does mean that you want to feed your body amazing, healthy foods that help you operate at your maximum potential.
+Being comfortable in your own body is essential to living a happy life.
+This does not mean you have to lose weight but it does mean that you want to feed your body amazing, healthy foods that help you operate at your maximum potential.
 Your metabolism is what burns the energy you ingest through food.
 The more exercise you do, the higher your metabolism is.

-If you weren’t already on board with snacking on some nuts, the high protein content of nuts actually requires your body to burn fat in order to digest them.
-Meanwhile, they can also keep your blood sugar stable which is never a bad thing!
+If you were not already on board with snacking on some nuts, the high protein content of nuts actually requires your body to burn fat in order to digest them.
+Meanwhile, they can also keep your blood sugar stable, which is never a bad thing.

 Much like fish, seeds contain tons of omega-3 fatty acids and omega-6 fatty acids.
-As we talked about before, these healthy fats are excellent for boosting your metabolism and reducing any bloating in your body.
+As we talked about before, these healthy fats are excellent for boosting your metabolism, increasing brain functions, and reducing any bloating in your body.

-You can add them to your smoothies or even your cereal in the morning.
-They don’t have tons of flavor so it’s easy to incorporate them into your daily routine without noticing a difference in flavor.
+Better yet, seeds are extremely versatile.
+You can eat them on their own, add them to your smoothies, or even mix them in with your cereal in the morning.
+Plus, they do not have tons of flavor.
+As such, it is easy to incorporate them into your daily routine without noticing a difference in flavor.

-Next time you’re making chili or tacos, add a little more chili powder into the mix for an extra kick that will get your body burning some energy!
+So, the next time you are making chili or tacos, make sure to add a little more chili powder into the mix for an extra kick that will get your body burning some energy!

-Did you know that coffee is not only essential to your daily functioning at work (okay, maybe essential is a stretch) but it can actually boost your metabolism by 11%?
-That is quite significant for just one food.
+Did you know that coffee is not only essential to your daily functioning at work — okay, maybe essential is a stretch — but it can also actually boost your metabolism by 11 percent?
+That is quite significant for just one beverage.

-The catch is, you have to drink quite a lot of coffee to experience the benefits – around three cups of coffee a day.
-This may boost your metabolism but it may also make you a little overstimulated, so you decide which is more important – metabolism or sanity.
+The catch is you have to drink quite a lot of coffee to experience the benefits.
+Around three cups of coffee a day, in fact.
+This may boost your metabolism.
+At the same time, it may make you a little overstimulated.
+So, you decide which is more important — your metabolism or sanity.

-Oolong tea isn’t just for sipping pretty.
-It’s a powerhouse of nutrients and health benefits that can assist you with boosting your metabolism if you enjoy this hot cup of goodness every day.
+Oolong tea is not just for sipping pretty.
+In fact, it is a powerhouse of nutrients and health benefits.
+One that can assist you with boosting your metabolism.
+That is if you make sure to enjoy this hot cup of goodness every day.

-Oolong tea contains something called polyphenols which can increase how many calories you burn and how much fat you burn by up to 43%!
-Isn’t that insane?
-Excuse me while I go and buy all the Oolong tea in town.
+Oolong tea contains something called polyphenols.
+They are micronutrients that can increase how many calories you burn and how much fat you burn by up to 43 percent!
+Isn’t that crazy?

 Ginger is one of those spices that actually makes you feel better after consuming it.
-It has a very renewing effect on your body, including the way your body digests and processes food.
+In fact, this spice has a very renewing effect on your body.
+One way in which ginger provides a renewing effect to the body is by helping the way your body digests and processes food.

-Ginger can help your body burn more calories when you add it to hot water and it can help you feel more full.
-Further, if you’re trying to cut down on snacking, ginger will help to reduce your cravings.
+Ginger can help your body burn more calories when you add it to hot water.
+Another benefit of ginger is that it can help you feel more full.
+Furthermore, if you are trying to cut down on snacking, ginger will help to reduce your cravings.

 Cacao and cocoa are two fascinating foods that can help with your body’s metabolism.
 It is said that these two forms of the cocoa plant can actually stimulate the genes in your body which stimulate the use of lipids for energy.

 In simpler terms, this means that it can actually prevent your body from absorbing as many calories as it normally would when consumed in it’s most natural form.
-An example of this would be cacoa nibs or 95% dark chocolate.
+An example of this would be cacoa nibs or 95 percent dark chocolate.
 So no, milk chocolate does not count.
 Sorry.

 Have you heard of the AMPK enzyme?
 Of course, you have!
 Just kidding, I definitely didn’t know what that was until I was researching for this article.
 It’s basically an enzyme that helps your body decrease the amount of fat you store in your body and rather starts burning it instead!